Using Preview Deployments

 Previews run on separate, unique subdomains so they are only visible to your team and those you specifically choose to share them with (such as clients or beta testers)

 Preview Deployments only apply to your applications web components - they use the same database(s), and the same environment variables, components and manifest settings as the base application.
 They are not a truly separate instance of your application and should not be treated as such.
-We recommend running previews in non-production environments when you are doing rapid feature iterations.

 Types of Preview Deployments